nyan222/roman_empire_zoomcamp/README.md

 A pipeline starts with scheduler and gets the data, saves it first as a parquet file (with buffer it looks ugly) and then moves to a Data Lake (GCP Storage).
 Then we transfer data from Data Lake to DWH (BigQuery) with some transformations, and then we do some transformations with dbt.

-To create resources in GCP I used [Terraform](https://www.terraform.io/), just because it was in the course as IaC (Infrastructure as code) servise and is really useful.
+To create resources in GCP I used [Terraform](https://www.terraform.io/), just because it was in the course as IaC (Infrastructure as code) service and is really useful.

 A dashboard was built with [Google Looker](https://cloud.google.com/looker) from BigQuery data.